 1/2 cup non-dairy milk

 1 tablespoon non dairy milk + 1/2 teaspoon maple syrup

 Preheat your oven to 400F fan (425F regular).

 Biscuits: whisk together the dry ingredients in a small bowl.
 Whisk together the wet ingredients in a measuring cup.
-Add the wet to the dry, and mix with a spatula just until combined.
+Add the wet to the dry, and mix with a spatula just until combined (this will keep the biscuits light and fluffy).
 Pull batter onto a lightly floured surface, pat into a circle 1 inch high, and dust lightly with flour.
-Using a 2 inch biscuit cutter, cut circles in the batter, pushing together the scraps as needed to make 7 biscuits.
+Using a 2 inch biscuit cutter, cut circles in the batter, pushing together the scraps as needed to make 6-7 biscuits.
 Place evenly across the top of the mushroom stew.
-Brush with maple/non-dairy milk mixture, sprinkle on some flaked salt, and place in the oven for 16-18 minutes, or until biscuits are golden brown.
+Brush with maple/non-dairy milk mixture, sprinkle on some flaked salt and place in the oven for 16-18 minutes, or until biscuits are golden brown.